Johnston Canyon Hike: 21 Essential Things to KNOW in 2024

 The Bow Valley Parkway is a fantastic road to bike along.
 If you are up for an adventure, we recommend renting a bike (or bringing your own if you have one) and cycling to Johnston Canyon.
 You can easily bike from Downtown Banff, along the Legacy Trail, to access the start of the Bow Valley Parkway.
 Remember to bring a lock so you can lock your bike up while you hike to Johnston Canyon!

-Parks Canada has approved a three-year pilot that restricts vehicles from May 1 to June 25 and from September 1-October 1 only along the eastern 17-kilometer section of the parkway to allow for vehicle-free cycling.
+Parks Canada has approved a three-year pilot that restricts vehicles from May 1 to June 25, 2024, and from August 30 to September 30, 2024 only along the eastern 17-kilometer section of the parkway to allow for vehicle-free cycling.
 It’s the perfect time to get on the bike!

 **E-bikes are permitted on the Bow Valley Parkway and the Banff Legacy Trail, which can be used to access the Bow Valley Parkway from the Town of Banff.